-Increased scope of application to larger businesses and no limit on contract value
+Increased scope of application to larger businesses

 The scope of application of unfair contract term laws will likely be broadened.
 It will continue to apply to standard form contracts which are “consumer contracts” or “small business contracts”, but those definitions would be expanded.